-Our electronic devices are things we use every day, but did you know it’s also the most disgusting?
-Your screen may look clean, but studies show that a mobile phone can be 18x dirtier than a public restroom – ew!
+Our electronic devices are things we use every day, but did you know they can also be the most disgusting?
+Keeping your tech devices clean is important, as your screen may look spotless, but studies show that a mobile phone can be 18x dirtier than a public restroom – ew!
 It gets worse (sorry)…that keyboard you tap at while eating your morning toast?
 It’s probably the biggest bacterial threat in your house, with about 20,000 times more germs than a toilet seat, more if you share it with children.
 With the current coronavirus or COVID-19 (whichever you prefer) pandemic, it’s imperative to keep the things we touch most (phones, tablets, computer keyboards, etc) clean, especially if other people are touching them as well.
 It’s not just sickness we’re up against, because as dust builds up inside gadgets, they also slow down, malfunction, or overheat.
 Your device essentially chokes on ick, as vents and filters are clogged by sucking in pet hair and floating debris.
-Ready to learn how to clean your tech?
+Ready to learn how to clean your tech devices?

-Here’s how to clean your essential tech items without damaging them:
+Here’s how to clean your essential tech items without damaging them, and maintain clean tech devices:

 - Insider tip: Use a can of compressed air to blow the dust out.
 You can get these from many stores and they come with a long nozzle so you can really get in and direct the pressure.
 You’ll be surprised what flies out, so it’s best to do this outside!
 We don’t recommend using compressed air on your computer’s internal fans though, as this can make them spin too fast and damage them.